Donna Power – From Beauty Therapist to Sports Therapist Inspired by her Children

 “A few years ago my son was playing a match and a kid on his team dropped dead on the pitch.
 It was really horrific.
 It was one of those heart issues.
 From then I looked into joining a local group who were responders if someone had a heart attack and the ambulance was too far away.

-They train you up on how to do life saving.
+“They train you up on how to do life-saving.
 My mind was kind of going in a lot of different directions.
-Really I wanted to help people and I was thinking Jesus if I was at a match again and something like that happened.
-I’d hate to just have to stand there not knowing the right thing to do.”
+Really I wanted to help people and I was thinking if I was at a match again and something like that happened I’d hate to just have to stand there not knowing the right thing to do,” she said.

-As a mature student returning to school for sports therapy, Donna was overwhelmed initially but has found her rhythm after sticking with it.
+As a mature student returning to education for sports therapy, Donna was overwhelmed initially but has found her rhythm after sticking with it.
 She’s now working as a club team physio with a women’s national club team.

 “I do find if I know how it happened, why it happened and what I can do to help it along, I don’t feel as frustrated.
 Or if it’s one of the kids I don’t feel as panicky.

-I feel more at ease knowing how to treat it.”
+“I feel more at ease knowing how to treat it,” she said.

 Donna has also felt more at ease in the sports therapy degree the more time she’s spent on the course.

-She can thank her kids for her newfound passion in life and she’s thankful for Portobello helping her to achieve her goals in sports therapy.
+Donna can thank her kids for her newfound passion in life and she’s thankful for Portobello helping her to achieve her goals in sports therapy.